Information for carers

 At ²gether you can access help through Lets Talk, our Improving Access to Psychological Therapies (IAPT) Service which offers a range of support including telephone, face to face and group sessions.
-Your GP can help you access the service or you can click here to see the support available to you and self refer.
+Your GP can help you access the service or you can visit the Let’s Talk website to see the support available to you and self refer.

 Other organisations offering support